 A key point is that traditional and complementary medicine professionals develop and implement treatment plans for human ailments by applying knowledge, skills and practices for which competent performance requires extensive study of theories, beliefs and experiences originating in specific cultures.
 Those occupations whose practice requires a less extensive understanding based on relatively short periods of formal or informal education and training, or acquired informally through the traditions and practices of the communities where they originated, are included in Unit Group 3230: Traditional and Complementary Medicine Associate Professionals.

-A comprehensive list of the occupational titles included in each if these groups is included in the unit group definitions and in the ISCO-08 Index of occupational titles available on the ISCO website.
+A comprehensive list of the occupational titles included in each of these groups is included in the unit group definitions and in the ISCO-08 Index of occupational titles available on the ISCO website.
 Care should be taken, however, in interpreting these occupational titles in national contexts, as the scope of practice and nature of the tasks performed by individuals using these and similar occupation titles may vary from country to country.
 In some countries there may be a limited framework for the recognition of qualifications in the field of complementary medicine, or the regulatory framework may not allow the performance of certain tasks.
 As with other occupational groups, the distinction between these two groups should be made on the basis of the tasks performed in these occupations in the national setting, rather than on the qualifications held by individuals.
 For example, it may be appropriate to classify practitioners who administer treatments within the framework of a treatment plan established by others in Unit Group 3230 rather than in Unit Group 2230.

 4.4.5 Occupations in food preparation